 Repeat: Of course.
 I really like this Malbec and I enjoy going to this winery.

 Again, if you’ve never been to Helotes Creek Winery, I encourage you to get out there.
 It’s a local, female-owned small business that produces some great wine and provides a relaxing atmosphere.
 Check them out on Facebook.

 They’re located in Old Town Helotes- nestled between a group of older buildings filled with small business shops and restaurants.
 Once a month, Old Town Helotes hosts a Ladies Night (the 2nd Wednesday of every month), where ladies are invited to come out and sip some free wine while they browse and shop around.
 There’s a passport that you complete by stopping at the various stores for a chance to win raffle prizes.
 It’s a fun event and there are many wonderful women who attend.
 Hope to see you there!#ShopLocal and check out the yummy #wine at Helotes Creek Winery!
 Click To Tweet

 Wine of the Week Update

 As you may have already noticed, I made the Executive decision to scale back on the Wine of the Week posts a little.
 Things have been busy around here, and I’m needing to make room for a few new topics to cover.

 So what does this mean?
 Well for one thing, it DOES NOT mean no more wine.
 It just means less reviews.
-Instead of posting on a weekly basis, I’m posting reviews every other week.
+Instead of posting on a weekly basis, I’ll be posting reviews as I come across wine worth mentioning- good or bad.
 I thought that would be sufficient enough for my wine lovers.